leiweibau/Pi.Alert-Satellite/docs/PROXY_MODE.md

 The specification of a token and the mode used is mandatory for the API.
 If this is not the case, it outputs an HTTP status code 404 including a corresponding error page.
 All other states are "answered" in the form of a JSON message when using the "proxy" and "direct" modes.
 The "get" mode is used to download the files and has the additional function of deleting all scan results on the proxy that are older than 10 minutes.
+The reason for this is that if the satellite or the Internet connection from the satellite fails, the last available scan is not constantly loaded, making it appear as if everything is OK.
+By deleting the old scans, the satellite and all connected devices are displayed as offline.